Megan Rapinoe: 2022 SheBelievesCup

+2023 FIFA Women's World Cup

+On June 21, 2023, Andonovski named Rapinoe to the United States squad for the 2023 FIFA Women's World Cup in Australia.
+On July 8, she announced that the 2023 World Cup would be her last major tournament, and that she would retire from professional soccer at the end of the year.
+On August 6, 2023, the USWNT was knocked out of the tournament on penalties against Sweden in the Round of 16.
+Rapinoe was one of the three U.S. players to miss a penalty kick in what would be Rapinoe's final World Cup match.

 Personal life

 Rapinoe has stated that she knew that she was a lesbian by her first year in college.
-She publicly came out in the July 2012 edition of Out magazine, stating that she had been in a relationship with Australian soccer player Sarah Walsh since 2009.
+She publicly came out in the July 2012 edition of Out, stating that she had been in a relationship with Australian soccer player Sarah Walsh since 2009.
 After approximately five years together, Rapinoe and Walsh ended their relationship in 2013.
 Rapinoe later dated Sub Pop recording artist Sera Cahoone.
 Rapinoe and Cahoone announced their engagement in August 2015.
 In January 2017, Rapinoe stated that their wedding plans were on hold.
 On July 20, 2017, Rapinoe and basketball player Sue Bird of Seattle Storm confirmed that they had been dating since late 2016.
 In 2018, Bird and Rapinoe became the first same-sex couple on the cover of ESPN's The Body Issue.
-The couple announced their engagement on October 30, 2020.
+They announced their engagement on October 30, 2020.

-Speaking in an interview with Terry Gross on Fresh Air, Rapinoe discussed how her older brother, who was the first to inspire her to play soccer, had suffered with drug abuse.
+Speaking in a 2020 interview with Terry Gross on Fresh Air, Rapinoe discussed how her older brother, who was the first to inspire her to play soccer, had suffered with drug abuse.
 He has also spent periods of time in jail, including solitary confinement.
 Rapinoe explained that during his incarceration, her brother became involved with white supremacist groups within prison.

 Activism

-Rapinoe garnered national attention for kneeling during the national anthem at an international match in September 2016 in solidarity with NFL Colin Kaepernick.
+Rapinoe garnered national attention for kneeling during the national anthem at an international match in September 2016 in solidarity with NFL player Colin Kaepernick.
 Following the match, she stated: